alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-living-with-kafirs.md

 lang: en
 locale: en
 note: true
-excerpt: "Shari'ah is based on providing ease, tolerance and avoiding hardship.
+summary: "Shari'ah is based on providing ease, tolerance and avoiding hardship.
 Thus, you may continue living with them as you cannot live alone."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz